 Things to do for teenagers in Liverpool – Silent Disco

-You’re guaranteed to have a great time on a truly fun and unique experience in Liverpool.
+You’re guaranteed a great time on a truly fun and unique experience in Liverpool.
 Book your silent disco experience today.

 St James Cemetery Ghost tour

-St James’ Cemetery in Liverpool contains a total of 57839 recorded burials so what better place to have a ghost tour?
-Located in the city centre just behind Liverpool Cathedral, a visit is a must for any teens with an interest in the supernatural.
+St James’ Cemetery in Liverpool contains 57839 recorded burials, so what better place to have a ghost tour?
+Located in the city centre just behind Liverpool Cathedral, a visit is necessary for any teens interested in the supernatural.

 Haunted Liverpool city exploration game & tour

 Theatrical mystery tours are becoming popular all over the world.
-This one in Liverpool is no exception as you use an app to make your way around Liverpool by following clues and solving puzzles that will unlock haunted stories about St. George’s Hall, Liverpool Town Hall, The Bluecoat, and The Playhouse Theatre.
-This is a fun 90 minutes activity for families visiting Liverpool.
+This one in Liverpool is no exception as you use an app to navigate Liverpool by following clues and solving puzzles that unlock haunted stories about St. George’s Hall, Liverpool Town Hall, The Bluecoat, and The Playhouse Theatre.
+This is a fun 90-minute activity for families visiting Liverpool.

 Book your spot today on the Haunted Liverpool City Exploration Game and Tour before you arrive.